How to Build the Engagement of Your Online Audience

 In traditional settings, when someone asks a question, it's common for someone in the room to provide an answer.
 You can even use your body language or eye contact to elicit responses from specific people.
 Unfortunately, for online meetings, this is not the case.
 Awkward silences and extended pauses have become common place.
 They can cause anxiety in either the presenter or the people in the meeting.

-When these moments happen, they can suck the life out of the virtual room and cause the meeting to feel uneasy and unproductive.
+When these moments happen, they can disengage the participants of the virtual room and cause the meeting to feel uneasy and unproductive.

 So, what can you do to help re-engage your audience and get something productive out of your meeting?
 Here are a few tips to try.

 Icebreakers aren't just for people who don't know each other.
 Icebreakers are a great way to start a meeting because it allows everyone a moment to participate and, in most cases, get a good laugh.
-Consider starting your sessions with an icebreaker to naturally encourage engagement and early participation.
+Consider starting your sessions with an icebreaker to naturally encourage engagement and early participation online.

 Conclusion

 As the working world shifts to this new normal of online meetings and virtual gatherings, managers and employees need to understand how this shift affects them and their work.
-By preparing ourselves to combat issues like Zoom fatigue, we can build better engagement and do a better job.
+By preparing ourselves to combat issues like Zoom fatigue, we can build better engagement and do a better job online.

 Unlock your teamwork potential